 A guard tour displays the video stream from different preset positions either in a predetermined or random order, and for configurable periods of time.

-Go to PTZ > legacy device interface.
+Go to PTZ > Guard tours.

-Type a name for the guard tour and specify the pause length in minutes between each tour.
+Enter a name for the guard tour and specify the pause length between each tour.

-If you want the guard tour to go to the preset positions in a random order, turn on Shuffle.
+If you want the guard tour to go to the preset positions in a random order, turn on Play guard tour in random order.

-Click Add to add the preset positions that you want in your guard tour.
+Select the preset positions that you want in your guard tour.

 To schedule the guard tour, go to System > Events.